Charles Simeon: Legacy

-Simeon is remembered in the Church of England with a lesser festival and in the Anglican Church of Canada with a Commemoration on 13 November.
+Simeon is remembered in the Church of England with a lesser festival and in the Anglican Church of Canada, as well as the Anglican Church in North America, with a Commemoration on 13 November.
 He is commemorated in the Episcopal Church of the United States with a Lesser Feast on 12 November.

 He established a trust for the purpose of acquiring church patronage to perpetuate evangelical clergy in Church of England parishes.
 It arose from the bequest of John Thornton, who died in 1813, of ten advowsons, left to a trust, of which Simeon was one of the trustees.
 Simeon expanded the group of livings with money he had inherited.
 The Simeon's Trustees, of what was called the Simeon Fund, are responsible for the patronage (or a share of the patronage) in over 160 Church of England parishes.

 There is also a Charles Simeon Trust, founded in 2001, and the Charles Simeon Institute, established in 2014, that operate in the United States and Canada.